 Personally, I had no acquaintance with either of these gentlemen, until they entered my house to examine the phenomena.
-But, like most of my fellowcitizens, I knew them well by report.
+But, like most of my fellow-citizens, I knew them well by report.
 I had every reason to believe that Mrs. Hollis would not receive any favor at the hands of these keen-sighted men, if found guilty of practicing a fraud.
 With that understanding, I invited them to investigate.

 What they saw and heard is now before the reader.
-It was my desire to have published these reports in the Cincinnati Commercial; but after Mr. Plimpton's statement appeared, the chief editor declined to publish the article of Colonel Piatt.
+It was my desire to have published these reports in the Cincinnati Commercial; but after Mr.